 Breathtakingly Gorgeous Interpretations of Rumi Love Poems From Katayoun Goudarzi

 Singer Katayoun Goudarzi‘s voice is Albert Camus’ concept of lucidité brought to life.
 She sings with a disarming, viscerally breathtaking, completely unselfconscious clarity and, ultimately, hope.
-Her latest album, This Pale – streaming in various places at youtube – is a series of incandescent settings of Rumi love poems, played by her longtime collaborator, sitarist Shujaat Khan with ney flutist Shaho Andalibi and tabla player Shariq Mustafa.
+Her latest album, This Pale – streaming at Spotify – is a series of incandescent settings of Rumi love poems, played by her longtime collaborator, sitarist Shujaat Khan with ney flutist Shaho Andalibi and tabla player Shariq Mustafa.
 Goudarzi took her initial inspiration for the project from the irony that Rumi’s work would be reaching a peak of popularity in America in the months after the 2016 Presidential election, when hatred and bigotry were seeping out from under every rock.

 Wild, the album’s first track, has a matter-of-fact tenderness – and when Goudarzi becomes more assertive, the effect is breathtaking.
 Likewise, Khan develops a backdrop that begins starry, then he adds triumphant ornamention.
 Meanwhile, the percussion grows more energetic, Andalibi’s dreamy solo at the center.

 The second track, One is more of an amiably lilting ghazal.
 Mustafa doesn’t waste his time bringing his flurrying beats front and center; Khan’s glistening solo sets up Goudarzi’s soaring crescendo.
 He takes a bright, tantalizingly curlicuing alap to introduce Tender: Goudarzi varies her vibrato from a resolute gentleness to a shivery expectancy.